insinfo/oracledb_dart/python-oracledb/doc/src/user_guide/connection_handling.rst

 - A 'data source name' connection string, see :ref:`connstr`

 Python-oracledb also supports :ref:`external authentication <extauth>` so passwords do not need to be in the application.
+For information on other authentication methods supported, see :ref:`authenticationmethods`.

 Creating a Standalone Connection
 --------------------------------